mars0i/clj-agentscript1/README.md

 This a translation of Agentscript's jsmodel.html example model into Clojurescript.
 It's  a very simple model in which turtles run around randomly.
-However, it illustrates a few fine points about using Agentscript with Clojurescript that might confuse someone unfamiliar with one of these tools.
+However, the source code illustrates a few fine points about using Agentscript with Clojurescript that might confuse someone unfamiliar with one of these tools.

 There is a runnable instance of the model at http://members.logical.net/~marshall/cljmodel .